 The dentist applies the porcelain crown onto the abutment and fixes it with a special dental cement.

-The root pin method is recommended when a big part of the natural crown is missing and basically only the roots of the tooth remain, because in this case there is not enough natural tooth to form the abutment and support the porcelain crown.
+The dental posts are recommended when a big part of the natural crown is missing and basically only the roots of the tooth remain, because in this case there is not enough natural tooth to form the abutment and support the porcelain crown.

 If the root canals of the tooth are in bad condition, the tooth probably has to be removed and an implant or a bridge is needed to replace the missing tooth.
-However, in many cases the root pin method can be a perfect solution as the root pin provides support for the porcelain crown.
+However, in many cases the dental post can be a perfect solution as the post provides support for the porcelain crown.

 In order to choose the best treatment, a panoramic x-ray is needed.
 Based on this, the dentist is able to determine the state of the root canals and whether the placement of a root pin is possible.